-Earl Grey Green Loose Tea
+Earl Grey Green Tea

 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

-Type of Tea: Flavoured Green Tea.
+Type of Tea: Green Tea.

-Brewing Instructions: Brew using freshly boiled water left to cool to temperatures between 80 and 90 degrees.
-Following this, infuse for 2 to 3 minutes.
+Brewing Instructions: Brew using freshly boiled water left to cool to temperatures between 75 and 80°C. Infuse for 1 to 3 minutes.

 Health PointsDetox, Hydration, Refreshing, Relaxing